 Underwritten by New York Life Insurance Company

-This Plan is available exclusively to IEEE members* under age 65, who may request coverage for themselves, their lawful spouses under age 65, and all unmarried dependent children ages 14 days through 22 years (24 years if a full-time student).
+This plan is available exclusively to IEEE members ages 50 through 59 who may request coverage for themselves, their lawful spouses ages 50 through 59, and all unmarried dependent children ages 14 days through 22 years (24 if a full-time student).
 In order to become insured, satisfactory evidence of insurability must be provided and the required premium must be paid.

 A dependent who is also an IEEE member is eligible for either member or dependent coverage, but not both.
 If both member and spouse are covered as members, neither may insure the other as spouse and only one may insure any eligible children.

-This coverage is available only for residents of the U.S. (except VT and territories), Puerto Rico and Canada (except Quebec).
+This coverage is available only for residents of the U.S. (except territories), Puerto Rico and Canada (not available to residents of Quebec).
 Note: This coverage is available to residents of Canada through Marsh Canada Limited.
 Stephen Fretwell, an employee of Marsh Canada Limited, acts as broker with respect to residents of Canada.